A Restless Bandit Model for Dynamic Ride Matching with Reneging Travelers: Introduction

-The rider-matching modeling and optimization have been widely studied for years.
-Most of existing work focused on services with \emph{single-rider} shared vehicles, for which a vehicle is shared by only one passenger and one driver.
-It followed studies such as \cite{Lee2004taxi,Lee2015,Levin2017}. \cite{Lee2004taxi} studied real-time taxi order dispatching with minimal pick-up time; \cite{Lee2015} investigated the impacts of employing a small number of dedicated drivers; and \cite{Levin2017} built a network loading model with real-time demands.
-Detailed surveys for single-rider sharing models can be found in \cite{Agatz2012,Wang2019}.

-Nonetheless, studies explored \emph{multi-rider} matching problems, where each vehicle is potentially shared by different (groups of) passengers, have become popular in recent years.
-For instance, \cite{Hong2017} and \cite{Dong2018} considered ride-matching optimizations in a \emph{static} manner, where passenger demands were required to be provided long time in advance.
-Rapid developments of emerging IT techniques have also enabled real-time ride-sharing services for mobile applications.
-It followed a large number of studies involving \emph{dynamic} optimizations (see \cite{Lokhandwala2018,Hosni2014,Wang2018,Ma2014}) which typically re-considered the entire system decisions upon each newly arrived ride demand and suffered high computational complexities as system scales became large.
-In particular, \cite{Lokhandwala2018} conducted a case study over the New York City taxi network using an agent-based model that incorporated different passenger preferences.
-They demonstrated that the vehicle occupancy can be significantly improved by the ride-sharing mechanism. \cite{Hosni2014} proposed a mixed integer programming model to dynamically arrange new passengers to share rides with on-road people. \cite{Wang2018,Ma2014} developed matching strategies by taking into account specific features of ride-matching applications, such as pick-up and drop-off windows, passenger level agreements and preferences, and delayed arrivals.
+The rider-matching modeling and optimization have been widely studied for years. \cite{Hong2017} and \cite{Dong2018} considered ride-matching optimizations in a \emph{static} manner, where traveler demands were required to be provided a long time in advance. \cite{guo2021real} and \cite{guo2023modelling} studied ride-sharing optimizations with given sets of riders and drivers for each time slot and aimed at the local optimum in that time slot.
+Rapid developments of emerging IT techniques have also enabled real-time ride-sharing services for mobile applications with relatively long-term objectives.
+It followed a large number of studies involving \emph{dynamic} optimizations, which typically re-considered the entire system decisions upon each newly arrived ride demand and suffered high computational complexities as system scales became large.
+In particular, \cite{Lokhandwala2018} studied the New York City taxi network using an agent-based model that incorporated different traveler preferences.
+They demonstrated that the vehicle occupancy can be significantly improved by the ride-sharing mechanism. \cite{Hosni2014} proposed a mixed integer programming model to dynamically arrange new passengers to share rides with on-road people. \cite{Wang2018, Ma2014} developed matching strategies and considered specific features of ride-matching applications, such as pick-up and drop-off windows, passenger level agreements and preferences, and delayed arrivals.
+We focus on a ride-matching problem that dynamically optimizes newly arrived travelers without requesting the actual demand a long time a priori.